 Myths & Facts is an ongoing research project by artist Rafaela Pandolini and collaborators.
-In the summer months of 2020 and 2021, the project will take form as a processional series of ten images displayed on billboards along the Hume Highway between New South Wales and Victoria.
+In the summer months of 2020 and 2021, the project will take form as a processional series of ten images displayed on billboards along the Hume Highway in Eora, Wiradjuri, Taungurong and Woiworung countries, between New South Wales and Victoria.

 Myths & Facts interrogates Australia’s failure to address environmental violence at a policy level.
 Evasive phrases pertaining to the government’s position on climate change have been transposed from the mouths of politicians onto “Chux” cleaning cloths.
 Stripped of context, these empty phrases signal our government’s disguise and deferral of the environmental emergencies we currently face.

 Rafaela’s close-up photographs of the Chux take on a forensic quality.
 On the absorbent fibres, the hand-painted lettering leaks, blurring with watercolour paintings and the stains of daily use.
 The familiar zigzag pattern of these ubiquitous household cloths is a recurring backdrop for Rafaela’s ongoing exploration of gendered and emotional labour.

 For Offsite Issue 3 Rafaela shares part of her research project, including a selection of four images, created in collaboration with designers and her children, a conversation with researcher and collaborator Mitchel Cumming, and a series of music mixes by collaborating sound artists and DJs.